STIs are sometimes called STDs, or sexually transmitted diseases.

 Who gets STIs?

 Anyone who has had sexual contact can get an STI.
 Men and women of all ages, regions, ethnic backgrounds, and economic levels can get STI.
-One out of four Americans between ages 15 and 55 will catch at least one STI.
+According to the Center for Disease Control (CDC), there are about 20 million new STIs diagnosed every year in the United States and people between 15-24 years of age have half of them.

 What are the symptoms of an STI?